elegantchaos/Novy/README.md

 }
 ```

-Note that only the `strings` section is implemented as of v1.0.2!
+[Note that the `functions` section is not implemented as of v1.0.3!]

 In addition to these values, four are supplied dynamically: